 Heath in Licking County, Ohio — The American Midwest (Great Lakes)

 Topics.
-This historical marker is listed in these topic lists: Anthropology & Archaeology • Native Americans.
-A significant historical year for this entry is 2000.
+This historical marker is listed in these topic lists: Anthropology & Archaeology • Native Americans • Parks & Recreational Areas • War, US Civil.
+A significant historical year for this entry is 1878.

 Location.
-40° 2.563′ N, 82° 25.863′ W. Marker is in Heath, Ohio, in Licking County.
-Marker is on South 21st Street south of Cooper Avenue, on the left when traveling south.
-Touch for map.
-Marker is at or near this postal address: 455 S 21st St, Newark OH 43055, United States of America.
+40° Touch for map.
+Marker is at or near this postal address: 455 Hebron Rd, Heath OH 43056, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Earthen Architecture (about 500 feet away, measured in a direct line); a different marker also named Great Circle Earthworks (about 700 feet away); Pathway to Ancestors (about 700 feet away); The Newark Earthworks (approx. 0.2 miles away); Was this a fort? (approx. 0.2 miles away); Pathway to Preservation (approx. 0.2 miles away); Monumental Works of Earth (approx. 0.2 miles away); An Eagle at the Center (approx. 0.2 miles away).
+The Newark Earthworks (a few steps from this marker); Was this a fort? (a few steps from this marker); Monumental Works of Earth (within shouting distance of this marker); Pathway to Ancestors (about 400 feet away, measured in a direct line); Earthen Architecture (about 400 feet away); Great Circle Earthworks (about 500 feet away); What's Missing? (about 500 feet away); An Eagle at the Center (about 800 feet away).
 Touch for a list and map of all markers in Heath.

 Credits.
-This page was last revised on September 19, 2022.
-It was originally submitted on September 12, 2022, by Craig Doda of Napoleon, Ohio.
-This page has been viewed 64 times since then and 23 times this year.
-Photos: 1, 2. submitted on September 12, 2022, by Craig Doda of Napoleon, Ohio. • Devry Becker Jones was the editor who published this page.
+This page was last revised on September 14, 2022.
+It was originally submitted on June 14, 2022, by Dale K. Benington of Toledo, Ohio.
+This page has been viewed 73 times since then and 24 times this year.
+Last updated on September 12, 2022, by Craig Doda of Napoleon, Ohio.
+Photos: 1, 2. submitted on June 14, 2022, by Dale K. Benington of Toledo, Ohio. • Devry Becker Jones was the editor who published this page.